Scott Northern Wake Campus

-Wake Tech’s Scott Northern Wake Campus opened in 2007 and serves students from Wake Forest, Rolesville, Knightdale, Wendell, and points north.
-The 127-acre campus offers a robust College/University Transfer program as well as an Associate in Fine Arts degree program.
-It offers a wide variety of Workforce Continuing Education (non-credit) classes including computer skills, Certified Nursing Assistant, and Human Resources Development.
-The campus also offers classes for students in the Wake Early College of Health and Sciences, a partnership with Wake County Public Schools.
+Wake Tech's Scott Northern Wake Campus opened in 2007 and serves students from Wake Forest, Rolesville, Knightdale, Wendell and points north.
+The 127-acre campus offers a robust University Transfer program as well as an Associate in Fine Arts degree program.
+It offers a variety of Workforce Continuing Education (non-credit) classes, including computer skills, Certified Nursing Assistant and Human Resources Development.
+The campus also offers classes for students in the Wake Early College of Health and Sciences, a partnership with the Wake County Public School System.
 The Scott Northern Wake Campus has the distinction of being the first college or university campus in the U.S. where all buildings are LEED®-certified (Leadership in Energy and Environmental Design) by the U.S. Green Building Council.

 - All buildings are LEED-certified (Leadership in Energy and Environmental Design) by the U.S. Green Building Council.
-Northern Wake Campus was the first college campus in the U.S. to earn this distinction.
+The campus was the first college campus in the U.S. to earn this distinction.

 - State-of-the-art technology, including "smart" classrooms that provide instant access to instructional resources

 - A 300-seat lecture and performance hall